-Key audit matters How we addressed the key audit matters Contract revenue and contracts costs recognition The Group are involved in construction services contract which span more than one accounting period.
-The revenue from construction service activities is recognised over the period of the contract by reference to the progress towards complete satisfaction of the performance obligations under the contracts.
-The Group uses the percentage of completion method in accounting for the progress towards complete satisfaction of the performance obligations. adopted by the management is consistent with the requirements of MFRS 15 Revenue from Contracts with Customers.
-We verified the total contract sums and material cost elements in the project budgets for selected significant on-going projects
+Key audit matters How we addressed the key audit matters Contract revenue and contract costs recognition Refer to Note 3 (Significant Accounting Policies) and Note 10 (Contract Assets and Contract Liabilities).
+We evaluated whether the accounting policy adopted by the management is consistent with the requirements of MFRS 15 Revenue from Contracts with Customers .
+The Group are involved in construction services contract which span more than one accounting period.
+The revenue from construction service activities is recognised over the period of the contract by reference to the progress towards complete satisfaction of the performance obligations under the contracts. against their respective supporting documents including contracts, key assumptions and